addshlab/gnow/README.md

 # Manual input
 $ gnow -c 'YOUR COMMIT MESSAGE'

+ADD files to the index? [n/Y or Enter]
+STAGING done. ✔

+COMMIT MESSAGE: Updated README.md
+BRANCH: main
+COMMIT the index contents? [n/Y or Enter]
+COMMIT done. ✔
 ```

 ### Tagging

 This command supports tags in vX.Y.Z format.
-The leading v is auto-filled.You only have to specify X.Y.Z.
+The leading v is auto-filled.
+You only have to specify X.Y.Z.

 ```
 # Auto input (Automatically increments the patch version)